thesotog/webmin-bash-install/README.md

 ### webmin-bash-install

-A bash file to install Webmin in a Ubuntu Server fresh installation.
+A bash file to install Webmin in a Ubuntu Server.

-Tested as __root__ user in:
+Tested in a fresh installation as __root__ user in:

 Ubuntu Server 18.04 LTS Bionic Beaver<br>
 Ubuntu Server 20.04 LTS Focal Fossa<br>